Caleres (NYSE:CAL) Issues Q3 2021 Earnings Guidance

 Caleres (NYSE:CAL) updated its third quarter 2021 earnings guidance on Tuesday.
 The company provided EPS guidance of $1.100-$1.250 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.660.
 The company issued revenue guidance of -.Caleres also updated its FY 2021 guidance to $3.250-$3.500 EPS.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, October 1st.
-Shareholders of record on Friday, September 10th will be given a dividend of $0.07 per share.
-This represents a $0.28 annualized dividend and a yield of 1.11%.
-The ex-dividend date of this dividend is Thursday, September 9th.
-Caleres’s payout ratio is -20.00%.
+Caleres (NYSE:CAL) last posted its earnings results on Monday, August 30th.
+The textile maker reported $1.19 EPS for the quarter, topping the consensus estimate of $0.54 by $0.65.
+Caleres had a negative net margin of 0.75% and a positive return on equity of 38.49%.
+The company had revenue of $675.53 million during the quarter, compared to the consensus estimate of $640.40 million.
+During the same period in the previous year, the firm posted ($0.57) earnings per share.
+The firm’s revenue for the quarter was up 34.7% on a year-over-year basis.
+On average, research analysts forecast that Caleres will post 3.3 earnings per share for the current fiscal year.

+A number of equities analysts have recently weighed in on the company.
+CL King upgraded Caleres from a neutral rating to a buy rating and set a $29.00 target price on the stock in a research note on Tuesday, June 1st.
+Zacks Investment Research upgraded Caleres from a hold rating to a strong-buy rating and set a $29.00 price objective for the company in a research note on Friday.
+TheStreet raised Caleres from a d+ rating to a c rating in a research report on Friday, May 28th.
+Finally, Loop Capital boosted their price target on shares of Caleres from $30.00 to $35.00 and gave the stock a buy rating in a report on Tuesday.

-In related news, CEO Diane M. Sullivan sold 17,900 shares of the company’s stock in a transaction that occurred on Wednesday, September 1st.
-The stock was sold at an average price of $25.56, for a total value of $457,524.00.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Also, CFO Ken Hannah sold 10,000 shares of the company’s stock in a transaction that occurred on Thursday, July 1st.
-The shares were sold at an average price of $27.85, for a total value of $278,500.00.
-Following the completion of the sale, the chief financial officer now directly owns 109,927 shares in the company, valued at approximately $3,061,466.95.
+In other Caleres news, CEO Diane M. Sullivan sold 17,659 shares of the firm’s stock in a transaction dated Monday, July 26th.
+The stock was sold at an average price of $25.11, for a total value of $443,417.49.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, CEO Diane M. Sullivan sold 1,341 shares of the firm’s stock in a transaction that occurred on Wednesday, July 21st.
+The shares were sold at an average price of $25.13, for a total transaction of $33,699.33.
+Following the completion of the sale, the chief executive officer now directly owns 612,360 shares in the company, valued at $15,388,606.80.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 48,000 shares of company stock worth $1,241,233.
-Insiders own 4.80% of the company’s stock.
+In the last 90 days, insiders have sold 48,000 shares of company stock valued at $1,241,233.
+4.80% of the stock is currently owned by company insiders.

 An institutional investor recently raised its position in Caleres stock.
-Morgan Stanley increased its position in Caleres, Inc. (NYSE:CAL) by 117.3% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
-The firm owned 345,368 shares of the textile maker’s stock after buying an additional 186,442 shares during the quarter.
-Morgan Stanley owned about 0.90% of Caleres worth $9,424,000 as of its most recent filing with the Securities and Exchange Commission.
-Hedge funds and other institutional investors own 83.45% of the company’s stock.
+Morgan Stanley increased its position in Caleres, Inc. (NYSE:CAL) by 117.3% in the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 345,368 shares of the textile maker’s stock after buying an additional 186,442 shares during the quarter.
+Morgan Stanley owned 0.90% of Caleres worth $9,424,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Institutional investors and hedge funds own 83.45% of the company’s stock.

 Caleres, Inc engages in the retail and wholesale of footwear.
 It operates through the following segments: Famous Footwear, Brand Portfolio, and Other.
 The Famous Footwear segment provides brand-name athletic, casual, and dress shoes for the entire family.
 The Brand Portfolio segment offers retailers and consumers a portfolio of brands by designing, developing, sourcing, manufacturing, and marketing branded footwear for women and men.